raiharsh88/watchdog/README.md

 These images can then be viewed on the dashboard after which the necessary steps to prevent poaching can be taken.

+There is no live streaming camera on the platform as of now.
+This is because the platform has been designed for the cmaeras which operate under strict constraints when it comes to saving power.
+So It is not practically possible to stream live videos and last for years just on batteries.

 ![Login](./readme/login.png?raw=true "Login")